Hopefield (Warrenton, Virginia)

 Hopefield, also known as Brick House Place and Chestnut Grove, is a historic home located near Warrenton, Fauquier County, Virginia.
-The house was originally constructed about 1855 in the late Federal style.
-The mansion was altered in 1924 to render it an unusual local example of the asymmetrical Colonial Revival style.
+The house was originally constructed around 1855 in the late Federal style.
+The mansion was altered in 1924, making it an unusual local example of the asymmetrical Colonial Revival style.
 Contributing resources include a brick summer kitchen (c.
 1855); a stone walled well (c.
 1855), an icehouse with an iron door (c.
-1855); the timber-framed, multi-purpose, drive-in crib barn (c.
+1855); timber-framed, multi-purpose, drive-in crib barn (c.
 1855); and the beginnings of the designed landscape that evolved with Colonial Revival-style characteristics in the early-20th century.
 The pump house, built within a stone ha-ha wall, and the swimming pool date to 1924.
 A brick four-car garage and a tenant house for staff were constructed between 1928 and 1950 in the Colonial Revival-style.
 A house ruin on Cedar Run (c.
 1890) joins the landscape as a contributing site.

 It was listed on the National Register of Historic Places in 2009.